fpaxos/fpaxos-lib/README.md

 LibPaxos3 is divided in two libraries: libpaxos and libevpaxos.

-Libpaxos (see ```libpaxos/lib```) implements the core of the Paxos consensus protocol, and is not cluttered with network specific code.
+Libpaxos (see ```libpaxos/paxos```) implements the core of the Paxos consensus protocol, and is not cluttered with network specific code.
 That is, libpaxos does not depend on any particular networking library.

-Libevpaxos (see ```libpaxos/evpaxos```) is the actual Paxos implementation on top of libpaxos and [libevent](http://www.libevent.org).
+Libevpaxos (see ```libpaxos/evpaxos```) is the actual networked Paxos implementation.
+This library is built on top of the libpaxos and [libevent](http://www.libevent.org).

 ## Building